-Reflected in the financial results for the three-month periods of fiscal years 2025 and 2024 were the following specified items:
+Reflected in the financial results for the three and six-month periods of fiscal years 2025 and 2024 were the following specified items:

-Three mon Three months ended December 31,

-(Millions of dollars) 2024 2023

-Restructuring costs (a) \$ 6 6 \$ 69

-Integration costs (a) 2 4 5

-Transaction costs (b) 3 -

-Separation-related items (c) - 2

-Purchase accounting adjustments (d) 57 0 362

-European regulatory initiative-related costs (e) 23

-Product, litigation, and other items (f) 10 2 14

-Total specified items 76 4 475

-Less: tax impact of specified items and other tax related 7 1 (24)

-After-tax impact of specified items \$ 69 3 \$ 499
+Three months ended March 31, Si x months en ided March 31, (Millions of dollars) 2025 - 2 2024 2025 2024 Restructuring costs (a) \$ 63 \$ 98 \$ 129 \$ 167 Integration costs (a) 26 4 50 9 Transaction costs (b) 1 4 Separation-related items (c) 10 4 10 7 Purchase accounting adjustments (d) 551 362 1,121 724 European regulatory initiative-related costs (e) 24 47 Product, litigation, and other items (f) 138 (19) 240 (5) Total specified items 790 472 1,554 947 Less: tax impact of specified items and other tax related 133 88 204 64 After-tax impact of specified items \$ 657 \$ 384 \$ 1,350 \$ 883

-- (a) Represents amounts associated with restructuring and integration activities, which are recorded in Integration, restructuring and transaction expense and are further discussed below. - (b) Represents transaction costs, which are recorded in Integration, restructuring and transaction expense associated with the Advanced Patient Monitoring acquisition.
+- (a) Represents amounts associated with restructuring and integration activities, which are recorded in Integration, restructuring and transaction expense and are further discussed below. - (b) Represents transaction costs, which are recorded in Integration, restructuring and transaction expense associated with the Advanced Patient Monitoring acquisition. - (c) Represents costs recorded to Other operating expense (income), net and incurred in connection with the planned separation of BD's Biosciences and Diagnostic Solutions business and the fiscal year 2022 separation of BD's former Diabetes Care business.

-- (c) Represents costs recorded to Other operating expense, net and incurred in connection with the separation of BD's former Diabetes Care business. - (d) Includes amortization and other adjustments related to the purchase accounting for acquisitions.
+- (d) Includes amortization and other adjustments related to the purchase accounting for acquisitions.
 BD's amortization expense is recorded in Cost of products sold.
-The amount in the three-month period of 2025 includes \$180 million due to a fair value step-up adjustment relating to Advanced Patient Monitoring's inventory on the acquisition date. - (e) Represents costs incurred to develop processes and systems to establish initial compliance with the European Union Medical Device Regulation and the European Union In Vitro Diagnostic Medical Device Regulation, which represent a significant, unusual change to the existing regulatory framework.
+The amounts in the three and six-month periods of 2025 include \$162 million and \$342 million, respectively, due to a fair value step-up adjustment relating to Advanced Patient Monitoring's inventory on the acquisition date. - (e) Represents costs incurred to develop processes and systems to establish initial compliance with the European Union Medical Device Regulation and the European Union In Vitro Diagnostic Medical Device Regulation, which represent a significant, unusual change to the existing regulatory framework.
 We consider these costs to be duplicative of previously incurred costs and/or one-off costs, which are limited to a specific period of time.
-These expenses, which are recorded in Cost of products sold and Research and development expense, include the cost of labor, other services and consulting (in particular, research and development and clinical trials) and supplies, travel and other miscellaneous costs - (f) Includes certain (income) expense items which are not part of ordinary operations and affect the comparability of the periods presented.
+These expenses, which are recorded in Cost of products sold and Research and development expense, include the cost of labor, other services and consulting (in particular, research and development and clinical trials) and supplies, travel and other miscellaneous costs. - (f) Includes certain (income) expense items which are not part of ordinary operations and affect the comparability of the periods presented.
 Such items may include certain product remediation costs, certain legal matters, certain investment gains and losses, certain asset impairment charges, and certain pension settlement costs.
-The amount in the three-month period of 2025 included a charge within Cost of products sold of \$22 million to adjust future costs estimated for product remediation efforts, as well as a non-cash \$30 million charge recorded within Research and development expense to write down certain assets in the Life Sciences segment.
-The amount additionally included charges of approximately \$29 million which were recorded to Other operating expense, net, and related to various legal matters.
-Additional disclosures regarding legislative and legal matters are provided in Note 5 in the Notes to Condensed Consolidated Financial Statements.
+The amounts in the three and six-month periods of 2025 included charges within Cost of products sold of \$76 million and \$98 million, respectively, to adjust future costs estimated for product remediation efforts, as well as charges of approximately \$32 million and \$60 million, respectively, which were recorded to Other operating expense (income), net, and related to various legal matters.
+Additional disclosures regarding our legal matters are provided in Note 5 in the Notes to Condensed Consolidated Financial Statements.
+The amount in the six-month period of 2025 additionally included a non-cash \$30 million charge recorded within Research and development expense to write down certain assets in the Life Sciences segment.